LiDAR, GNSS and IMU Sensor Fine Alignment through Dynamic Time Warping to Construct 3D City Maps: Results

 \section{Results}

-This section evaluates the performance of the proposed framework through a four-stage analysis.
+This section evaluates the performance of the proposed framework through a {five-stage} analysis.
 First, the experimental setup is outlined to support reproducibility.
 Second, sensor synchronization accuracy is examined, with emphasis on temporal alignment across LiDAR, GNSS, and IMU streams.
-Third, the results of 3D map reconstruction for Perth CBD are benchmarked against LiDAR-only baselines.
-Finally, skeleton-based centreline metrics are employed to assess spatial accuracy and geometric consistency.
-Each stage is described in detail in the subsequent subsections.
+Third, the results of 3D map reconstruction for Perth CBD are benchmarked against LiDAR-only baselines. {Fourth, skeleton-based centreline metrics are employed to assess spatial accuracy and geometric consistency.
+Fifth, we report the end-to-end runtime and a per-stage breakdown in the Timing subsection.} Each stage is described in detail in the subsequent subsections.